edoardopigaiani/edoardopigaiani.github.io/_posts/2019-10-09-intercept-android-app-traffic-with-burp-suite.md

 ### Intercept the traffic
    * Reconnect to the wireless network on your Android device, you should start seeing traffic flowing on Burp’s Intercept tab.

+_(Thanks to Jacopo for pointing me in the right direction regarding the fact that I was basically writing bullshit.)_